-Offered primarily for students who desire an associate degree but who do not seek to transfer to a four-year institution, the general studies program allows a student to select a variety of courses according to his or her preference.
-A student must receive preapproval to complete this program.
+Offered primarily for students who desire an associate degree but who do not seek to transfer to a four-year institution, the general studies program allows a student to select a variety of courses according to their preference.
+A student must receive approval to complete this program.